baseplate-admin/Blog/content/Django/How i fixed htmx redeclaration of let element with hx-boost.md

 {% endblock %}
 ```

-Soon enough i was running into this error.
+Soon enough I was running into this error.

 ```typescript
 Uncaught SyntaxError: redeclaration of let el